nbrest/kamehouse/kamehouse-mobile/README.md

 - The apk generated is in `kamehouse-mobile/platforms/android/app/build/outputs/apk/debug/app-debug.apk`

+- Sometimes I need to refresh the build, for example if I delete some files in www/ and want them removed from the apk:

+`cordova clean ; cordova build android`

 # Install Instructions

 - Upload `app-debug.apk` to your android phone and install with the package installer